EdsonHTJ/pythonDiscordBot/README.md

 * Go to OAuth2
 * In SCOPES check bot and applications.entitlements
 * In BOT PERMISSIONS check Administrator
-* cClick copy and go to the link to add the bot to your Discord server
+* Click copy and go to the link to add the bot to your Discord server
+* Go to bot and click Copy in Token
+* Create an APIKEY.txt and put the key inside
 ## How to Install

 Run for **Linux**